¡Hablamos Español!

 Premises Liability Accidents

-Nursing Home Negligence and Abuse
+Nursing Home Neglect

 Criminal Acts and Intentional Harm

 Wrongful death claims can also stem from intentional acts of violence or misconduct.
 Unlike criminal charges, which seek to punish offenders, wrongful death lawsuits focus on financial compensation for surviving family members.
-Common examples include:
+Common examples include

 • Homicide: If someone intentionally kills another person, the victim’s family can file a civil wrongful death claim in addition to criminal charges.